Abasto de Buenos Aires: History

+Early market (1888–1934)

 By the end of the 19th century, the city of Buenos Aires was expanding rapidly due to the influx of migrants from various European countries.
 Because of the demographic change, and the demolition of the Mercado Modelo market near the Plaza Lorea, the Devoto brothers on August 16, 1888, proposed the construction of a supply market on the land they acquired in 1875 in the Balvanera neighbourhood.
 The land was near the Sarmiento railway and halfway between La Boca and Olivos, two zones of fruit and vegetable production.

 The town hall accepted the proposal on November 29 of that year, and passed it on to the Deliberating Council, who sanctioned it on January 8, 1889, in an ordinance approving the construction of the Mercado Central de Abasto ("Central Supply Market") on the 25,000 m² plot of land between Corrientes Avenue, Lavalle, Anchorena and Laprida streets.
 The municipality allowed the Abasto market to become wholesalers of fruit, vegetables and other foodstuffs, but forbade the sale of meat.